JOSDEVOP/my-journey/LINUX_CHEATS-CODE.md

 head and tail: Display the beginning or end of a file.
 file: Determine file type.
 File Permissions:
+usermod -aG groupname usernamen: we use this code to add a user to a particular group. exampleis usermod -aG sudo john ,this would add the user john to the sudo group. we can type groups or id to showcase the groups a user belongs useradd [-m this option creats  a home directory for the new user we are going to add   ] name of the username .eg useradd -m john or useradd  john
+$passwd john allows us to create a password for john. passwd username userdel -rf username removes the user
 chmod: Change file permissions.
 chown: Change file ownership.
 chgrp: Change group ownership.